 Click here for more information about the woods we use.

 Our standard top coat is a pre-catalyzed lacquer.
-The "pre" refers to the fact that the acidic catalyst is added by the finish manufacture, as opposed to post-catalyzed lacquers where the components are combined at the time of spraying.
+The "pre" refers to the fact that the acidic catalyst is added by the finish manufacturer, as opposed to post-catalyzed lacquers where the components are combined at the time of spraying.
 Copeland's finishes are Kitchen Cabinet Manufacturers Association (KCMA) rated - meaning they are made to withstand the type of heat, grease and spills typically found in a kitchen setting.
 This durability is a significant advantage over the industry's standard conventional lacquers.
-Also noteworthy is the matte, satin look and feel of our finish which contrasts favorably with the heavy build-up and high gloss of conventional finishes.
+Also noteworthy is the matte, satin look and feel of our finish which contrasts favorably with the heavy build-up & high gloss of conventional finishes.

-As concern over indoor air quality continues to grow, Copeland is becoming the leader in non-toxic, eco-friendly water based finishes.
+As the public's concern over indoor air quality continues to grow, Copeland is becoming the leader in non-toxic, eco-friendly water based finishes.
 Conventional petroleum based solvents contain large amounts of volatile organic compounds (VOC)s which are harmful to the atmosphere.
 While most of these VOC's are released at the time of manufacturing, a small amount remains on the product and can off-gas in the home.
 Individuals with particular sensitivities sometimes report that this has an adverse affect on their health.
 That's why most of Copeland's furniture can now be requested in a non-emitting water-based finish.
 Technically, this finish is called an Acrylic Emulsion meaning that the resin is made up of acrylic polymers mixed in a water solvent.
 Since there is no petroleum based solvent, our water based finish is extremely low in VOC's and completely free of formaldehyde.
 As important, the finish is every bit as durable as our standard pre-catalyzed lacquer with the same satin feel.
 There is a slight difference in color - the water based finish tends to be a bit whiter than the pre-cat - but it's slight enough that unless you were looking at the two finishes side by side you might never know the difference.
 As this technology develops we anticipate a day when water based becomes the standard on all our furniture, however presently it is only available on about 3/4 of Copeland's pieces.
 Please contact us to request this finish on your furniture.

 Copeland's drawer fronts are solid wood, 3/4" thick.
 Drawer sides and backs are also solid wood - cherry, maple or ash - and are a full 5/8" thick.
 Drawer bottoms are 1/4" high-grade plywood panels.